neelsmith/concmd/writing/md/yourProject/YourProject.md

 # Template for writing concordion specifications in markdown, version @version@ #

 This template illustrates how to write prose in markdown.
-To apply concordion actions to part of your text, use an hmtl tag you like (as markdown routinely permits) with the appropriate attribute in the concordion namespace.
+To apply concordion actions to part of your text, use any hmtl tag you like (as markdown routinely permits) with the appropriate attribute in the concordion namespace.
 See the [`concmd` user's guide](http://neelsmith.github.io/concmd/) for full instructions.

 In addition to text in markdown, the template includes a trival java fixture that echoes a given string a specified number of times.